RaiMan's SikuliX is Julien Mer’s Oculix

 Programming

 In a mature IDE (IntelliJ IDEA, Eclipse, NetBeans, ...) and/or some testing environment one integrates SikuliX as a feature library using the available API's while programming in Java or Java aware/based languages (Jython, JRuby, Scala, Clojure, ...).
-If you work in this usage scenario, then you should and look out for special information on how to use with Java.
+If you work in this usage scenario, then you should at least once scan the docs and look out for special information on how to use with Java.

-The first place to get help is to visit .
+SikuliX: You might visit SikuliX's Launchpad page.
 You might ask a question in the Answers section or scan it for anything helpful.
 You might check the FAQ section.
-Even the Bugs section might shed light on your current problem. … and even just asking Google, might reveal valuable information from elsewhere in the net.
+Even the Bugs section might shed light on your current problem.

-The sources and hence the development base is on .
+The sources and hence the development base is at oculix-org